Joe Jiménez: Atlanta Braves (2023-present)

 On December 7, 2022, the Tigers traded Jiménez to the Atlanta Braves in exchange for Justyn-Henry Malloy and Jake Higginbotham.
 On January 13, 2023, Jiménez signed a one-year, $2.765 million contract with the Braves, avoiding salary arbitration.

 On November 2, 2023, Jiménez signed a three-year contract with the Braves worth $26 million.
 After a career high in innings pitched (68 2/3), alongside a 2.62 ERA and three saves during the 2024 season, Jiménez underwent surgery on his left knee, and was expected to miss at least eight months of the 2025 season.

 On August 14, 2025, the Braves shut down Jiménez for the remainder of the 2025 season, ending his campaign without an appearance for the team.
+On November 19, it was reported that Jiménez had undergone a "cleanup" surgery on his left knee.

+On February 10, 2026, Jiménez was placed on the 60-day injured list due to a left articular cartilage injury.

 Pitch selection

 Jiménez mixes three primary pitches.
 He throws a four-seam fastball that averages 94 to 96 mph, topping out at 99 mph.
 His offspeed pitches include a slider that averages 84 to 86 mph and a changeup averaging 88 to 90 mph.